School of Business news

 The KU School of Business received a $50 million commitment from an anonymous donor that will transform business education and research at the school.
 The gift, the largest in school history, will also provide funds to advance key initiatives supporting undergraduate student success.

-The KU School of Business online MBA program maintained a top-10 ranking in the 2024 edition of U.S. News & World Report’s “Best Online Programs."
+The KU School of Business online MBA program has ranked among the top 10 of U.S. News & World Report’s “Best Online Programs" for a third consecutive year.

 More about the rankingsLatest news